andresebr/kumodd/docs/guide/How-to-Install.md

     1. Click the down arrow icon at far right of the new ID.
 The ID will download.
     1. Copy the downloaded ID it to kumodd/config/gdrive.json.

-1. Authorize kumodd to access the specific Google Drive account:
+Step 2) Obtain config/gdrive.dat (permission to access a specific user's Google Drive account):

-    The first time kumodd is used (e.g. kumodd -l all), it will open the login page in a web browser.
+The first time kumodd is used (e.g. kumodd -list all), it will open the login page in a web browser.

     1. Login to the cloud account.
 Next, it will request approval.
     1. Click "Approve".
 Next, kumodd stores the Oauth token in config/gdrive.dat.